 Working with Character Bodies

-Once you have the basic movements down, you can start working on human-like figures with appendages.
+in character animation, Once you have the basic movements down, you can start working on human-like figures with appendages.
 This is where you learn how to manage the torso, arms, legs, etc., independently.
 Remember that it’s still important to take things in stages.
 So, even though you are working with bodies, it’s not yet time to pay attention to complex facial animations and things of the like.

 At this point, movement and joint manipulation are your main targets.
 Imagine actions, such as bending, walking, and jumping.
 Simple object interactions also make an appearance here.
 This includes pushing, pulling, or lifting various objects.